 Please contact your tax advisor if you have any questions about these rules.

-Olga is a tax senior manager, responsible for providing tax compliance and consulting services to a wide variety of clients.
-Since joining the firm in 2006, she has worked primarily with non-profit organizations and clients involved in the affordable housing industry, including tax credit properties, U.S. Department of Housing and Urban Development and U.S. […]
+Olga is a Tax Principal, responsible for providing tax compliance and consulting services to a wide variety of clients.
+Since joining the firm in 2006, she has worked primarily with non-profit organizations and clients involved in the affordable housing industry, including tax credit properties, U.S. Department of Housing and Urban Development and U.S. Department […]

 John M. Robinson Tax Principal, CPA